OctopusDeploy/blog/blog/2022-q3/deploying-to-mulesoft-runtime/index.md

 ![Add a payload object to listener](anypoint-add-payload.png)

-8. Disable the `fx` button by clicking on it and set a static message for the `Value`
+8. Disable the `fx` button by clicking on it and set a static message for the `Value`.
+For this post, I used `Hello World!`

 ![Define payload return message](anypoint-hello-world-payload.png)